Evolix/uvrrpd/README.md

 # uvrrpd

-uvrrpd is a VRRP daemon written in C, providing an full implementation of VRRPv2 (rfc3768) and VRRPv3 (rfc5798), with IPv4 and IPv6 support.
+uvrrpd is a VRRP daemon written in C, providing a full implementation of VRRPv2 (rfc3768) and VRRPv3 (rfc5798), with IPv4 and IPv6 support.

 uvrrpd is a project hosted at [Evolix's forge](https://forge.evolix.org/projects/uvrrpd)

-uvrrpd is written for GNU/Linux and use macvlan in order to derivate multiple virtual NICs (virtual VRRP mac) from a single physical NIC.
+uvrrpd is written for GNU/Linux and use macvlan in order to derive multiple virtual NICs (virtual VRRP mac) from a single physical NIC.

 uvrrpd is a simply a VRRP state machine, and a script (*vrrp_switch.sh*) is in